-Perfectly Pan Seared Pork Chops are coated in the most delicious lip-smacking Maple-Bourbon Glaze.
-These easy to make juicy pork chops are made in a single skillet in less than 25 minutes!
+These tender and juicy Pan Seared Pork Chops are coated in the most delicious Maple Bourbon Glaze.
+These easy to make pan fried pork chops are made in one skillet in less than 25 minutes!

-I love quick and easy recipes that are perfect to make on busy weeknights and look fancy enough to be served on special occasions.
-These pan seared pork chops are exactly that kind of recipe!
-The pork chops always turn out perfectly juicy and tender and the maple-bourbon glaze is so flavorful that I could seriously drink it by the spoonful!
+This pan seared pork chop recipe is quick and easy to make and looks fancy enough to be served on special occasions.
+The lip-smacking maple-bourbon glaze is so flavorful that I could seriously drink it by the spoonful!

 Pan Seared Pork Chops Ingredients

 - Boneless Pork Chops: You can also use bone-in pork chops.
 Cooking times for both are provided below.
 I prefer the loin chop but any chop works.

 - Olive Oil: Extra virgin olive oil is my preferred oil but you can use avocado oil, canola oil or vegetable oil.

 - Herbs: For this recipe, I use fresh rosemary and thyme.
 If fresh herbs are not available, you can use dried herbs to taste, (about 1/2 teaspoon of each).

 - Maple Syrup: I always recommend getting good quality maple syrup.
 It makes a difference in taste.

 - Apple Cider: Use apple juice if that is all you have available.

 - Bourbon: I only keep bourbon at home for cooking, as we are not big drinkers.
 If you are not either, buy a small bottle – I mean the tiny ones usually around the registers in liquor stores.
 They are inexpensive and you won’t end up with a big bottle of something you don’t usually drink.